-The full list of changes can be found in the Federal Register Notice.
+The complete list of changes can be found in the Federal Register Notice.
 Here are highlights of the changes:

-Ease of use including: auto-population for certain fields;
+- Ease of use including auto-population for specific fields;

-Modernized, user-friendly features include ability for licensees to: 1) view, archive and retrieve all their licenses; 2) correct any license; and, 3) duplicate a license as a template;
+- Modernized, user-friendly features include the ability for licensees to 1) view, archive, and retrieve all their licenses; 2) correct any license; and, 3) duplicate a license as a template;

-A new search functionality allows users to access all licenses they have submitted, archived, or cancelled and filter them by status, date;
+- A new search function allows users to access all licenses they have submitted, archived, or canceled and filter them by status, and date;

-More options for users to make their own changes to their account, such as for changing a password;
+- More options for users to make their own changes to their account, such as changing a password;

-An interactive Steel Import Monitor that allows users to export data for their own use in monitoring early import trends and identifying potential circumvention or transshipment.
+- An interactive Steel Import Monitor that allows users to export data for use in monitoring early import trends and identifying potential circumvention or transshipment.

 We have created tutorial videos to help users become familiar with the new SIMA License Application and the new SIMA Monitor.
 These videos are available below.

-Getting Started With SIMA - User Account Creation
+Getting Started With SIMA - New Account Creation

 Getting Started With SIMA - Apply for Standard License